ivaka-ii/aws-ecs-fargate-terraform-app/README.md

 - AWS CLI configured with appropriate credentials
 - Terraform >= 1.0.0
 - Docker (for local testing)
-- An AWS account with necessary permissions
+- An AWS account with the necessary permissions

 ## Infrastructure Components